August Classes

 There can be additional materials and entrance fees.
 Check with the instructor for specific details for this class.

 In this fun and informative class, we’ll discover the natural and human history of the Sandy River, as we explore the lower Sandy, from Oxbow Park to the mouth of the river in Troutdale.
 Along the way, we’ll discuss Lewis and Clark, more recent local history, native trees, plants and birds, salmon populations, recreational opportunities, and the future of the river.
 The day’s exploration will take us through an ancient forest, along the banks of the Sandy River, and into Troutdale.
-We’ll conclude by walking in the footsteps of Lewis & Clark, at the mouth of the Sandy River, where it joins the Columbia River.
 Our studies will focus on ways to bring this information to students, across the curriculum, through classroom lessons and field trips.

 Mt.
 Hood’s Alpine Areas